 The Lego Ideas Book

-Like most parents do, I have a love / hate relationship with Legos.
-Leaning more toward love, though, because of how well they occupy my boys.
+Like most parents, I had a love / hate relationship with Legos.
+Leaning more toward love, though, because of how well they occupied my boys!
 I didn’t officially put Legos on this list because (a) they’re kind of a given, and (b) some minimalists might die at how thoroughly Legos can take over a space.
 (They’re so little they just creep everywhere!)
 Regardless, I still think they’re worth it, and one thing that’s helped us get more bang for our buck is The Lego Ideas Book.
 It’s a fun way to get kids to stretch their creativity expand their Lego skills!

-Oh and for my fellow neat freaks, train your kiddos to keep their Legos contained on a Lego mat (like this one that turns into backpack), making it easy to cinch up when they’re finished!
+Oh and for my fellow neat freaks, try to train your kiddos to keep their Legos contained on a Lego mat (like this one)!

 Educational Subscription Boxes